 - In the left-side navigation pane, click Service Availability.

-- In the displayed dialog box, select a data replication mode and click OK.
+- In the dialog box that appears, select a data replication mode and click OK.